 Due to administrative challenges, until further notice, the Muste Institute is only funding organizations and projects that are based in the United States.

-The Next Social Justice Fund Application Deadline is September 21, 2020 (for December decisions)
+The Next Social Justice Fund Application Deadline will be posted here in October.

 The maximum grant award is $5000.00.